 YOUR GUIDE TO VISITING THE FANTASTIC COCKINGTON GREEN IN CANBERRA

-We were all up bright and early the next morning, as this was our only full day in Canberra, and we wanted to make the most of it.
-After a yummy breakfast of blueberry pancakes topped with banana and honey, made by yours truly, we set off on our first stop of the day, Cockington Green.
-My family and I absolutely loved it here.
+My family and I absolutely loved our visit to Cockington Green in Canberra.
 Located in Gold Creek, which is just a 15-minute drive out of the city center, you could easily spend the whole day here.
 There are also heaps of other nearby attractions to help keep you entertained, such as the Canberra Reptile Zoo, Walk-in Aviary, and the National Dinosaur Museum (which is where we were heading next), but more about them later.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and make a purchase from my blog.
 While clicking these links won’t cost you anything, they will help me to keep The Travel Vine up and running!
 Click here to read my full disclosure policy.
 Thanks so much!